gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

     else, append the character
 ```

 The loop pays one branch for each character, including the thousands that need no replacement.
-A wider question removes
+A wider test asks whether
-those decisions: does this block contain any of the five special bytes?
+a block contains one of the five special bytes.
 A clean block can move as one unit.

 The prediction changes on ordinary prose.
 A character loop performs almost the same control work whether it finds five
 specials or none.
 A block test makes those cases diverge.
 Clean input clears eight or sixteen bytes with one
-classification; dirty input still yields the positions that need rewriting.
-The 22x row comes from making the common
+classification; dirty input yields the positions that need rewriting.
+The 22x row comes from making the common answer,
-answer, "none here," cheap.
+"none here," cheap.

 ### One subtraction checks eight bytes